Skip to main content

 Sponsoring District: Granville

 Shelby Levisky earned a Bachelor of Science degree in Elementary Education from York College of Pennsylvania and a Master of Arts degree in Curriculum and Instruction from Gardner-Webb University.
-She is also licensed to teach English as a Second Language in grades K–12.
-She taught elementary students for 10 years before transitioning to the roles of Curriculum Coach and Reading Specialist in the 2022–2023 school year.
-In 2022, Shelby was recognized as Teacher of the Year.
-She has served as a member of the School Improvement Team, data team, various other committees, and as a Beginning Teacher Mentor.
-Shelby has planned and implemented many school-wide initiatives to promote student growth and achievement.
-Shelby can be reached at slevisk@ncsu.edu.
+She is also licensed to teach English as a Second Language for grades K–12.
+Shelby taught elementary students for 10 years before transitioning to the roles of Curriculum Coach and Reading Specialist in the 2022–2023 school year.
+That same year, she was recognized as Teacher of the Year.
+Throughout her career, she served on the School Improvement Team, the data team, and multiple other committees, while also mentoring beginning teachers.
+Shelby has planned and implemented numerous school-wide initiatives focused on student growth and achievement.
+She completed her Principal Residency at Butner-Stem Middle School during the 2024–2025 school year and is currently the Assistant Principal at Northern Granville Middle School.

 Connor McKeithan